Giving up hair dye means a new journey towards healthy hair and scalp. But the real struggle is to maintain the health and beauty of hair.

 5. What is formaldehyde?

 Most Keratin Treatments use formaldehyde, a chemical that makes hair super straight.
-This is a carcinogen and can have health side effects when inhaled.
+Unfortunately, this is a carcinogen and can have health side effects when inhaled.

 When inhaled, formaldehyde can cause throat and eye irritation, runny nose, nausea, and skin sensitivity.